 - g) While Cuba became the first country in the world to eliminate mother-to-child transmission of HIV in April 2015, ten other countries in the Caribbean achieved this by the end of 2016.

-It is a matter of concern that young girls are a large number of the persons newly infected with AIDS.
+It is a matter of concern that young girls are a large number of persons newly infected with AIDS.
 This requires firm and strong action, which would include comprehensive health and family life education in all our schools, a public education campaign, and aggressive prosecution of the perpetrators of rape, incest and human trafficking who have denied the human rights of their victims.

 Our efforts to tackle HIV/AIDS in Guyana must include involvement of all stakeholders, including health professionals, faith-based organisations, labour, public and private sector organisations and international partners, to address this issue and deal with it in a manner which removes the taint of stigma and discrimination against people infected and living with HIV and AIDS.
 Stigma and discrimination cause some people not to seek treatment when they discover their status.
 We must accept and promote their access to health care as a right.